ETdoFresh/Blog/content/post/2020/mecha-mechanic.md

 ---
 title: Mecha Mechanic
 author: ETdoFresh
-type: post
-date: 2020-02-15T00:00:00Z
+date: 2020-02-15T00:00:00.000+00:00
 excerpt: A giant monster is approaching from the sea.
 Our city is in danger!
 We stand no chance against the mighty beast!
 We all are relying on you, Mecha Mechanic!
-url: /mecha-mechanic/
+url: "/mecha-mechanic/"
-featured_image: /uploads/2020/02/vlcsnap-2020-02-02-19h53m58s119.png
+featured_image: "/uploads/2020/02/vlcsnap-2020-02-02-19h53m58s119.png"
 hide_featured_image: true
 tags:
 - 48 Hour
 - Mecha Mechanic
 - Game
 - Game Maker
 - Game Jam
 - Global Game Jam
+- Project

 ---
 This is a game we made at the Global Game Jam 2020 in New Orleans in Game Maker in 48 hours.

 https://github.com/ETdoFresh/MechaMechanic {{< sub Source Code >}}